ongov/ckanext-ontario_theme/scripts/README.md

 ## Solr

-Script: `setup_solr.sh`
+Bash script: `setup_solr.sh`
 Version: Solr 8.11.1

-The bash script requires the `managed-schema` config file customized for Ontario ckan, stored in the `config/solr` of this repository.
+The bash script requires the `managed-schema` config file customized for Ontario ckan, stored in the `config/solr` directory of this repository.
 This config file is obtained in the script by copying the file from `config/solr` into the Solr config folder `/opt/solr/server/solr/configsets/_default/`.

-Note that the bash script installs Solr but does not rebuild the index: this must be done on the ckan machine.
+Note that the bash script installs Solr but does not rebuild the index: this must be done on the machine running CKAN.

 ### Running the script